Purple Sock Day logo with purple sock as the L in purple.

 Victoria

-Victoria Jenkins is an award winning adaptive designer, disability advocate, speaker and writer.
-After becoming disabled in her mid-20s, Victoria founded Unhidden, a highly successful and socially responsible adaptive fashion range for people with disabilities.
-In early 2021 she wrote her first book, The Little Book of Ableism, as a guide to help non disabled people learn simple and easy ways to communicate with the community and be accessible in their private and professional lives.
-Victoria is also a brand ambassador for Models of Diversity and TEDx Speaker.
+Victoria Jenkins is an award winning adaptive designer, disability advocate, speaker & writer.
+After becoming disabled in her mid-20s, Victoria founded Unhidden, a highly successful & socially responsible adaptive fashion range for people with disabilities.
+In early 2021 she wrote her first book, The Little Book of Ableism, as a guide to help non disabled people learn simple & easy ways to communicate with the community & be accessible in their private & professional lives.
+Victoria is also a brand ambassador for Models of Diversity & TEDx Speaker.

 Mark Esho dressed in a pin-stripped suit and sitting in a black wheelchair against a white backdrop.